bbirky/PDXBlackJack/README.md

 - Creating a user database inside of Django

-- Creating a database of stats for:
+- Creating the user database of stats for:

    Total Hands Played - intField